YunaBraska/nano/README.md

 **Back to basics and forget about frameworks!**

 Nano is a lightweight concept which makes it easier for developer to write microservices in **functional, fluent, chaining, plain, modern java** with a nano footprint.
 Nano is also designed to be fully compilable with [GraalVM](https://www.graalvm.org) to create native executables.

 ## 📐 Core Concept

 Nano handles threads for you and provides a basic construct for event driven architecture.
-It's providing a simple way to write microservices in a functional fluent and chaining style, so that **objects are less needed**.
+It's providing a simple way to write microservices in a functional fluent and chaining style.
+**Objects are less needed** thanks to the underlying [TypeMap](https://github.com/YunaBraska/type-map).
 Nano provides full access to all internal components, resulting in very few private methods or fields.

 [Read more...](docs/info/concept/README.md)